heyjiawei/learnInPublic/ssr-rehydration.md

 ### Shopify

+- not a full strategy but more of a hack that could help in your progressive hydration strategy.
+Specifically solves the passing server data/rendered HTML to client
 - in quilt project, package [react-hydrate](https://www.npmjs.com/package/@shopify/react-hydrate)
 - Typically, doing different work on the server and client would result in the server markup being thrown out by React’s initial reconciliation.
 - This library avoids that issue by